Dorian Holley: Dangerous World Tour, HIStory World Tour and touring with James Taylor

-Holley returned to work with Jackson for the Dangerous World Tour (June 1992–November 1993), a 69 date concert series which was attended by almost 3.5 million fans.
+Holley worked with Jackson during the Dangerous World Tour (June 1992–November 1993), a 69 date concert series which was attended by almost 3.5 million fans.
 The tour was cut short after child sexual abuse allegations were leveled against Jackson.
-He canceled the remainder of the tour due to the stress caused by the accusations.
+Jackson canceled the remainder of the tour due to the stress caused by the accusations.

 Dorian is mature and intelligent, and that comes through in an ineffable way when he sings.
 That said, he can also put it on hold and be one-dimensional and shallow if he has to.
 Dorian is a real utility player.